Pimlico

 Go Green!

 Some may shy away from Pimlico from the greens because it has two par fours.
-But the first is only 176 yards and that’s very doable to reach the green in two.
-The rest average around 80 yards.
+But the first is only 176 yards - very doable to reach the green in two.
+The par threes average around 80 yards.
 And the tee boxes on the 7th and 8th holes are angled such that the water on your right should not come into play.
 This is a good course to be green!
-The only green thing missing are the Black Eyed Susans!
+The only green thing missing are the Black-Eyed Susans!

 What’s Nearby?

 Just north of the course on the infamous Belvedere Blvd is a great lineup of restaurants.
-You’ll take the tunnel under 466 for mouthwatering choices that’ll make you want to Spit the Bit: Red Lobster, Olive Garden, IHOP, Subway, Culvers and Taco Bell!
+You’ll take the tunnel under 466 for mouthwatering choices that’ll make you want to Spit the Bit: Olive Garden, IHOP, Subway, Culvers, Taco Bell and my new favorite - Tap House Social!
 Hay, it’s time to feed!

 My impressions are based on playing from the Gold tee boxes.
 The Black and the Green tee boxes pose different challenges or benefits described as well.
 The rankings of the toughest to easiest holes are just my opinions - yours will be far different, as will your favorite courses and most difficult and attractive holes.
 I welcome your opinions or thoughts on any of this - click to leave a comment.